CACI-IMG/ForecasterDocs/getting-started/user-guide.md

 # User Guide Overview

-This User Guide has 3 main sections: this Quick Start section, a Reference section, a How To section.
+This User Guide has 3 main sections: this Getting Started section, a Reference section, and a How To section.

 1. The [Getting Started](/getting-started/Getting-started.md) section starts with a quick tutorial on how to set up a very basic model in Forecaster.
 Subsequent sections give a brief overview of the main Forecaster functionality.